MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enable-PSSessionConfiguration.md

 from computers in the same local subnet.
 By default, `Enable-PSSessionConfiguration` fails on a public network.

 This parameter is designed for client versions of the Windows operating system.
-By default, server versions of the Windows operating system have a local subnet firewall rule for public networks.
+Server versions of the Windows operating system have a local subnet firewall rule for public networks.
 However, if the local subnet firewall rule is disabled on a server version of the Windows operating system, this parameter re-enables it.

 To remove the local subnet restriction and enable remote access from all locations on public networks, use the `Set-NetFirewallRule` cmdlet in the NetSecurity module.
 For more information, see `Enable-PSRemoting`.

-This parameter was introduced in Windows PowerShell 3.0.
+This parameter was introduced in PowerShell 3.0.

 ```yaml
 Type: SwitchParameter